strcat — Concatenate text inputs element-wise with MATLAB-compatible implicit expansion and trailing-space handling.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how strcat works, line by line, in Rust.
+Read exactly how strcat is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.